 3. Trim regularly

 Long hair of whatever type—whether curly, wavy or straight—will show more of your natural texture and hair condition, so it’s important to keep things healthy-looking.
 Every eight weeks is a good timeline, or anytime you’re starting to feel a little unkempt or scraggly.
 Men who have just come out of their dreadlocks or have a natural afro might want to get more frequent trims, as these hair types tend to be drier and prone to frizz.

 4. Switch to softer hair products

 Stuff like pomades, creams and soft waxes like putties are ideal (we love the versatile feel of Bed Head for Men by TIGI Pure Texture and Axe Natural Look: Understated Cream, and steer clear of the hard-drying gels or anything “maximum hold”—oftentimes, you don’t need it.
 These help keep your style intact while also protecting your long hair from frizzing out and becoming unmanageable.
-Guys with long hair don’t need to apply as much either: A simple finger swipe or dime-sized dollop of product raked through your hair is enough to keep a man bun or top knot from budging.
+Guys with long hair don’t need to apply as much either: A simple finger swipe or a dime-sized dollop of product raked through your hair is enough to keep a man bun or top knot from budging.

 5. Deep-condition weekly